 In Indonesia, Doug served as a pilot/mechanic, Chief Pilot of East Kalimantan, and Manager of Maintenance.
 In 1997, he was asked to serve as Program Manager of East Kalimantan, a job he found rewarding as well as challenging.
-At MAF headquarters in Nampa, Doug serves as an aircraft maintenance instructor, evaluating potential MAF candidates, and preparing mechanics to serve overseas in various MAF programs.
-He also helps maintain the MAF Nampa fleet of three aircraft used for training, as well as refurbish and modify aircraft to be used overseas.
+At MAF headquarters in Nampa, Doug serves as Manager, Maintenance Training, evaluating potential MAF candidates, and preparing mechanics to serve overseas in various MAF programs.
+He also coordinates the maintenance training required for our Nampa-based mechanics.

 Doug grew up in Ohio and trusted Christ as his Savior when he was five.
 He studied Bible at Tennessee Temple University in Chattanooga.
 He later transferred to Moody Aviation in Elizabethton, Tennessee, where he earned an airframe and powerplant (A&P) mechanic’s license and a commercial pilot’s license with flight instructor and instrument ratings.